Autodesk Fusion with Netfabb | 2025, 2024 Features

 STUDY

-Experimental data shows improved accuracy with the explicit modelling of loose powder and the interaction between parts.
+Experimental data shows improved accuracy with the explicit modeling of loose powder and the interaction between parts.

 STUDY